flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### daemon.getSupportedPlatforms

 The `getSupportedPlatforms()` command will enumerate all platforms supported by the project located at the provided `projectRoot`.
-It returns a Map with the key 'platforms' containing a List of strings which describe the set of all possibly supported platforms.
+It returns a Map with the key 'platformTypes' containing a Map of platform types to a Map with the following entries:
+- isSupported (bool) - whether or not the platform type is supported
+- reason (List<String>, only included if isSupported == false) - a list of reasons why the platform is not supported
+-
+all possibly supported platforms.
 Possible values include:
 - android
 - ios
 - linux #experimental
 - macos #experimental
 - windows #experimental
 - fuchsia #experimental
 - web #experimental

 #### Events